Phigital/phigital-ios-sampleapp/README.md

 $ open <YourProjectName>.xcworkspace

-4. Go To Targets -> Build Settings -> Search Paths -> Framework Search Paths and add  $(PROJECT_DIR)/Pods/PhigitalSDK/PhigitalSDK .
+- Go To Targets -> Build Settings -> Search Paths -> Framework Search Paths and add  $(PROJECT_DIR)/Pods/PhigitalSDK/PhigitalSDK .

-5. Go To Targets -> General -> Embedded Binaries and add PhigitalSDK.framework .
+- Go To Targets -> General -> Embedded Binaries and add PhigitalSDK.framework .

-￼

-6. Add URL Scheme (Deeplink Protocol) provided by Phigital (step 1) to your project’s info.plist .
+- Add URL Scheme (Deeplink Protocol) provided by Phigital (step 1) to your project’s info.plist .

-￼

-7. Add “Required background modes” key to your project’s info.plist with following itms to enable audio, bluetooth, network downloading and location services.
+- Add “Required background modes” key to your project’s info.plist with following itms to enable audio, bluetooth, network downloading and location services.

-￼

-8. Add  #import <PhigitalSDK/Phigital.h> to your class.
+- Add  #import <PhigitalSDK/Phigital.h> to your class.

-9.Add <PhigitalProtocol>.

-￼
+- Add <PhigitalProtocol> at AppDelegate.

-10. Download Phigital Resources from https://s3.amazonaws.com/cocoapodbinaries/sdk/release/latest/PhigitalSDK.zip.
+- Download Phigital Resources from https://s3.amazonaws.com/cocoapodbinaries/sdk/release/latest/PhigitalSDK.zip.
 Unzip to get PhigitalSDKResources.
 Drag and drop the folder into your project.

-11. Add your appId and appSecret at AppDelegate.
+- Add your appId and appSecret at AppDelegate.